awsdocs/aws-client-vpn-administrator-guide/doc_source/authentication-authorization.md

    $ ./easyrsa build-client-full client1.domain.tld nopass
    ```

-   You can optionally repeat this step for each client \(end\-user\) that requires a client certificate and key\.
+   You can optionally repeat this step for each client \(end user\) that requires a client certificate and key\.

 1. Copy the server certificate and key and the client certificate and key to a custom folder and then navigate into the custom folder\.